shan9204/huginn_transport_opendata/README.md

 # TransportOpendata

-Welcome to your new agent gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/huginn_transport_opendata`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to the Swiss public transport API agent gem!
+This agent uses the [Transprt]{https://github.com/ghn/transprt} client to access the Swiss public transport API.

 ## Installation